prince-sunsara/Keeper-App-ReactJS/README.md

 # Note Keeper App

-This project if frontend project. i just made it for learning purpose.
+This project is frontend project.
+I just made it for learning purpose.

 ## Images of this app